 A comparison between PbA, Li-ion and flow batteries

-The use of lead-acid batteries in many power systems (mostly direct current) from the 1880s until 1920’s and 1930’s became obsolete due to the high cost, and relatively low efficiency of converting direct current to alternating current, and because primary generation had become so low-cost that using batteries for night-time load or peak shaving was no longer financially necessary.
-The introduction of pumped hydro electricity storage provided a solution— offering low-cost bulk storage, albeit with some severe limitations on location.
+The use of lead-acid batteries in many power systems (mostly direct current) from the 1880s until the 1920s and 1930s became obsolete due to the high cost, and relatively low efficiency of converting direct current to alternating current, and because primary generation had become so low-cost that using batteries for night-time load or peak shaving was no longer financially necessary.
+The introduction of pumped hydroelectricity storage provided a solution— offering low-cost bulk storage, albeit with some severe limitations on location.